The loyalty marketing guide:

 Remember that Wunderman study we cited earlier?
 It also found that a whopping 89% of respondents said that they “are loyal to brands that share their values.”

-In an age when consumers are more socially conscious than ever before, the merchants who stand out are the ones who stand for something
+In an age when consumers are more socially conscious than ever before, the merchants who stand out are the ones who stand for something.

 Determine what you stand for and integrate those morals into your everyday business.

-What does this mean for you?
 For starters, it means you need to figure out your core values.
-If you need help doing this, we recommend following the advice of business and life coach Marie Forleo.
-She said that you need to determine your Four Ps:
+If you need help doing this, we recommend looking into the concept of The Golden Circle by Simon Sinek.

 Communicate your values